-You’ve heard of the virgin daiquiri, the virgin bloody Mary and the Shirley Temple.
+You’ve heard of the virgin daiquiri, the virgin bloody Mary, and the Shirley Temple.
 They’re examples of mocktails or non-alcoholic cocktails.
-According to Auguste Escoffier School of Culinary Arts, alcohol is usually substituted with infused water, juices, soda and other ingredients.
+According to the Auguste Escoffier School of Culinary Arts, alcohol is usually substituted with infused water, juices, soda, and other ingredients.
 They're available in a variety of flavors.
-One caveat is that many are premixed and loaded with sugar, artificial flavors and colors.
-They may be great-tasting, but offer nothing almost to boost immunity and wellness.
+One caveat is that many are premixed and loaded with sugar, artificial flavors, and colors.
+They may be great-tasting but offer nothing almost to boost immunity and wellness.
 The featured recipes contain all-natural ingredients.

 We will consider four vegetable and four fruit mocktail recipes that are super-charged with deliciousness, and potential to strengthen our immune system.
-The vegetables and fruits considered were determine by by Researchers and nutritionists to be some of the best for immune health.
+The vegetables and fruits considered were determined by Researchers and nutritionists to be some of the best for immune health.

-Note, there is no medical evidence to support vegetable nor fruit mocktails curing, treating or preventing disease.
+Note, there is no medical evidence to support vegetable or fruit mocktails curing, treating, or preventing disease.
 Always consult your healthcare provider.

 Potential Immunity-Boosting Nutrients